10RootOrg/CombinedRadius/README.md

 | 7 | Wrong TOTP code |
 | 8 | Majority approval (multi-approval mode) |
 | 9 | Wrong location |

-## Troubleshooting

-### Push notifications not arriving?
-- Ensure your Phone ID (Expo Push Token) is in `PHONELIST` or `UserDirectory.json`
-- Check that Expo Go app has notification permissions
-- Verify network connectivity

-### RADIUS requests failing?
-- Verify the shared secret matches on both client and server
-- Check firewall allows UDP port 8888
-- Ensure PushAppServer is running and accessible

-### Email not sending?
-- For Gmail, use App Password (not regular password)
-- Check SMTP settings and email host configuration
-- Verify network allows outbound SMTP (ports 465/587)

-### Mobile app won't connect?
-- Use local network IP instead of `localhost` for `APIURL`
-- Ensure all three components are on the same network
-- Check firewall rules

 ## Project Structure